mathewajik/machine-learning-python/README.md

-# Machine learning projects in Python
+# Machine Learning Projects in Python

 Machine learning projects in Python